In order to understand employee engagement in your organization, you have to start by asking the right questions.

 - A few tailored follow-up questions

-Very short employee surveys (e.g. 12 items) can do a great job of identifying whether employees are engaged or disengaged, but they won't tell you why they are engaged or disengaged.
-A survey like this will leave you with more questions than answers when you try to understand what is driving employee engagement or disengagement in your workplace.
+Very short surveys (e.g. 12 items) can do a great job of identifying whether people are engaged or disengaged, but they won't tell you why they are engaged or disengaged.
+This will leave you with more questions than answers when you try to understand what is driving employee engagement or disengagement in your workplace.

 Keep in mind that custom questions can't be statistically validated, and they won't include benchmark scores.
 This can make it harder to know whether the results are positive or negative.